 The financial assessment will be carried out on the person who is to be placed at the Care Home.
 Only income and capital to which that person has a right are considered.
-Where capital/investments etc. are held jointly with another they will be apportioned equally, or on the basis of entitlement if the information provided reflects something different.
+Where capital/investments etc. are held jointly with another they will normally be apportioned equally, or on the basis of entitlement if the information provided reflects something different.
 Where benefits are paid in respect of a 'couple' then the amount paid for the person who receives a service will be taken into account in the financial assessment process.
 We will disregard 50% of a private/occupational pension where you give at least 50% of the pension to your spouse/partner for their living expenses.

-If your spouse/partner continues to reside at home then the property will be disregarded for assessment purposes whilst they continue to live there, however this decision would be reviewed should their circumstances change.
+If your spouse/partner continues to reside at home then the property will be disregarded for assessment purposes whilst they continue to live there (unless you are estranged), however this decision would be reviewed should their circumstances change and you should inform us if the situation changes as any change to your charge as a result of this will be backdated to the date the change occurred.
 The Council will endeavor to ensure that your spouse's/partner's income does not fall below a certain level set by the Department for Works and Pensions/Job Centre Plus.
 A financial assessment will be offered for the other person(s) living in the house.